minshi123/gitlab/doc/user/group/iterations/index.md

 - Milestones for Program Increments, which span 8-12 weeks
 - Iterations for Sprints, which span 2 weeks

-Iterations are similar to milestones, with a few differences:
+In GitLab, iterations are similar to milestones, with a few differences:

-- Iterations are only available to groups
+- Iterations are only available to groups.
-- A group can only have one active iteration at a time
+- A group can only have one active iteration at a time.
-- Iterations require both a start and an end date
+- Iterations require both a start and an end date.
-- Iteration date ranges can not overlap
+- Iteration date ranges cannot overlap.

 ## View the iterations list